Mondsee (lake)

 Mondsee (Moon Lake) is a lake in the Upper Austrian part of the Salzkammergut and near the larger Attersee.
 Its southwestern shore marks the border between the states of Upper Austria and Salzburg and also between the Northern Limestone Alps in the south and the Sandstone zone of the northern Alps.
-The Drachenwand (Dragonwall) at the southern shore of the lake is an impressive sight.
+The Drachenwand (Dragonwall) is a large cliff face over the southern shore of the lake.
 Mondsee is one of Austria's last privately owned lakes.
 In August 2008, owner Nicolette Wächter announced it was up for sale.

-In 1864, remains of neolithic pile dwellings were discovered in the lake.
+In 1864, remains of Neolithic pile dwellings were discovered in the lake.

 New species discovered in Lake Mondsee

 Two bacterial strains isolated from Lake Mondsee were recognized as new species and described as Polynucleobacter cosmopolitanus and Polynucleobacter duraquae, respectively.
 Both species are non-pathogenic and dwell in the lake as part of its bacterioplankton.